thomasabishop/neuron-zk-generator/README.md

 ## Build single executable

-Use `pyinstaller` to create single executable file. `pyinstaller` is installed along with other packages in `requirements.txt`.
+Use `pyinstaller` to create single executable file. `pyinstaller` is installed along with other packages specified in `setup.py`.

 From root: